 Understand Clients WANT Your Advice

-Many Sales Professionals make the mistake of selling their products or services before fully understanding the clients most pressing challenges.
+Many Sales Professionals make the mistake of selling their products or services before fully understanding the client’s most pressing challenges.
 For instance, could you imagine your doctor handing you a prescription before fully understanding your symptoms?
 Of course not!

 Know Who Your Clients Are

 You also need to ask questions and uncover problems.
 That’s what makes you a consultant.
 It would be best if you asked questions to reveal problems.
 For example, what are your main goals or benchmarks for life, insurance and savings?
-That’s how you could find out what are the biggest challenges that your customer has.
+That’s how you could find out the biggest challenges your customer has.

 Remember, you’re not selling a package, promotion, product, or service; you’re selling a solution to their problem.